 4. Manage Your Foster Children Well

 Foster children are unlike your own children- they have blotted pasts, and need to be treated accordingly.
-They will need special care and your patience in many matters, so be prepared to sacrifice some parts of your personality and life for them.
+They will need special care and patience in many matters, so be prepared to sacrifice some parts of your personality and life for them.
 Corporal punishment is a strict no- the children may have already gone through damaging physical or mental abuse in their pasts.
 You should not inflict any punishment that causes physical discomfort to the children.
-Building a rapport with your foster child will require effort but is required to build a true bond that can inspire your child for the better.
+Building a rapport with your foster child will require an effort but is required to build a true bond that can inspire your child for the better.
 Foster children can be extremely hard to manage, but you will have to stay calm and help them get through their difficulties.

 5. Manage Losses